 As Ashitaka turns to leave, wolf gods led by a wolf-raised human girl named San, assault Irontown.
 San is fuelled by hatred and wants to kill Eboshi for her wanton destruction of the forest.
 Taken by the wolf girl’s beauty, Ashitaka intervenes to stop the two and attempts to leave with San, but is accidentally shot.
 San saves him by taking him deep within the woods and appealing to the Great Forest Spirit.
 He is healed, but his curse remains.

 Both Ashitaka and San are trapped in these conflicts even as they try to prevent further bloodshed.
-The consequences of the resulting battles prove to be devastating for all sides.
 The battle between forest spirits and humans ends in a bloodbath as both sides nearly annihilate each other.
 Jigo’s troops attack Irontown, but are held off by the townspeople.
 Eboshi succeeds in slaying the Great Forest Spirit and delivering the head to Jigo, but loses an arm in the process.
 The headless god wanders in search of his head, spreading death to anything it touches.
 Most of Jigo’s troops, the forest, and Irontown are destroyed.
 Finally, Ashitaka and San return the head back to the Forest Spirit, and it disappears.

-(Fellow WordPress blogger Alex’s fantastic Princess Mononoke analysis)
+– Fellow WordPress blogger Alex’s Princess Mononoke analysis

 All of these guardians owe their allegiance to the Great Forest Spirit, a deer-like deity with a human face.
 It is the ultimate arbiter: With one step it can breathe life, while with another it can take it away.
 The Great Forest Spirit appears indifferent to the plight of man and creature alike.
 To me, it represents one of the most fascinating fictional manifestations of nature I have come across.
 Like nature, the Great Forest Spirit’s motivations are completely mysterious and utterly incomprehensible.
 Awe, wonder, fear, otherness: These elements are all conveyed beautifully through this strange chimera of a creature.